 Although there are neighbors on both sides of this cabin, you’re completely surrounded by trees and the cabin is far enough from neighboring houses that it feels very secluded.

 The patio also has a propane BBQ grill which is great for grilling outside especially in the summer.

-If The Honey Bear Cabin sounds like a great fit for you, you can book The Honey Bear Cabin directly on the Airbnb website here.
+If The Honey Bear Cabin sounds like a great fit for you, you can check out more on their Instagram page here!